This Portfolio - A Product in Itself

 Implementation

-Five decisions defined the v4 architecture:
+Five decisions shaped the current architecture:

 1. MDX for case studies - content as code.
-Each case study is a.mdx file with YAML frontmatter (metrics, navigation, stack) and Markdown body.
+Each case study is a .mdx file with YAML frontmatter (metrics, navigation, stack) and Markdown body.
 The build system compiles them into React pages with automatic prev/next navigation, breadcrumbs, and SEO metadata.
 Adding a case study is a single-file operation.

 ---